Cyb3rWr4i7h/Vision-Assist-App/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that is short and to the point.
+It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.

+Key points:
+- Commercial use is allowed
+- Modification is allowed
+- Distribution is allowed
+- Private use is allowed
+- A copy of the license and copyright notice must be included with the software

 ## 🙏 Acknowledgments

+- Google Cloud Vision API for object detection capabilities
-- Google ML Kit for text and object recognition capabilities
+- Google ML Kit for text recognition capabilities
 - Google Maps Platform for navigation services
 - Google Cloud Speech-to-Text for voice recognition
 - Flutter TTS for text-to-speech capabilities